 Try bleach in the drains, and wash the daiper pail out with bleach.

 First, move the pail to another room for the sanity of your infant child at least until the problem is solved.
 Second, research the habits and biology and control techniques provided by the large college web sites.
-Some of the best are the University of Kentucky or Purdue University.
-Look for the link for the Entymology Department.
-Good luck.

 Usually gnats are gone in less than a month, so whatever you use seems to work.
 They just love decaying manure, and horses, so those are two things to eliminate.
 Rather, don't eliminate the horse, treat it.